Protecting The Environment

 March 2024: Network Rail arranged for a team from SNC Forestry Limited to carefully remove diseased and dangerous branches and trees.
 They also pruned for tree health and to allow more light, donating us the resulting woodchips and small logs.

-April 2024 - June 2024: The forecourt transformation is really underway.
-With over 350 plants propagated at our allotment (from the 65 donated by the RHS from their Hampton Court Garden Festival 2023), the next step was to transport them to the forecourt and get them planted, using tools kindly donated by West Sussex County Council.
+April 2024 - June 2024: The forecourt transformation got underway.
+With over 350 plants propagated at our allotment (propagated from 65 donated by the RHS at the end of the Hampton Court Garden Festival 2023), the next step was to transport them to the forecourt and get them planted, using tools kindly donated by West Sussex County Council.
 A lovely picnic table was funded for by Govia Thameslink Railway and assembled by station staff.
 The table sits in the central woodchip area, which is nestled amongst the newly placed plants.

-September 2024 - November 2024: With thanks to funding from the Royal Horticultural Society and Govia Thameslink Railway, we have installed four solar lights along the Station pathway.
+volunteers with the help of local primary school children was installed along the entrance to the station path.
+Each panel has been sponsored by a local business organisation.
+The new display – known as the Sunflower Parade – was launched in November.
+With thanks to funding from the Royal Horticultural Society and Govia Thameslink Railway, we have installed four solar lights along the Station pathway.
 With a hope to improve the public safety and encourage more use of the path under the bridge.

 Pollinator Garden